 While there is considerable debate about the methods, there is no doubting the general benefits of stretching and warming up muscles and tendons.

 Stretching in particular is extremely beneficial to all muscle groups by its action on muscular flexibility and strength.
 This not only lowers your risk of injury but also leads to improved athletic performance.
-When you do your stretch and warm up routine correctly, you’ll enjoy to better posture and reduced soreness.
+When you do your stretch and warm-up routine correctly, you’ll enjoy better posture and reduced soreness.